Why Have A Home Inspection

 ▪ conditions conducive to radon infiltration

-Understand Value and Maintenance: My #2 goal as an inspector is to make sure that homeowners and homebuyers are aware of all the circumstances that affect the value, livability and condition of a home.
+My #2 goal as an inspector is to ensure homeowners and homebuyers are aware of how the condition of the home affects future maintenance, value, livability and durability of a home.
 I strive to make my customers aware of the existing condition(s) of a property, what repairs are necessary now, and what repairs are to be expected in the future.
-A few dollars spent now on preventive maintenance may save thousands of dollars in future expenses, and I provide home owners with the information they need to know what repairs are required, prioritize those repairs, and estimate costs and time frames.
+A few dollars spent now on preventive maintenance may save thousands of dollars in future expenses, and I provide homeowners with the information to help prioritize those repairs.

-First time home buyers: I think that a home inspection is a must for first time home buyers.
-A home inspection will help ease the tensions that are associated with such an overwhelming monetary and responsibility commitment, in addition to helping give a buyer the confidence needed to follow through with their decision.
+A home inspection is a must for first time homebuyers.
+A home inspection will help ease the tensions that are associated with such an overwhelming commitment of money and responsibility.
+An inspection helps give a buyer the information he or she needs to confidently follow through with their decision.
 Also, a whole home inspection will address issues regarding regular maintenance tasks that might otherwise be ignored by someone without homeownership experience.

-Out-of-town buyers: Every community has different styles, methods and regulations of home building and repair.
+Every community has different styles, methods and regulations of home building and repair.
 Probably most important is if a buyer is from a warmer climate or an area that doesn’t have many basements.
 I often do inspections for buyers from different climates that are unfamiliar “winterizing” or other maintenance issues associated with our extremes in climate and / or construction methods.
-It is important that home buyers understand the parts of a home so that it will be properly monitored and maintained.
+It is important that homebuyers understand the parts of a home so that it will be properly monitored and maintained.

-Families: Some of the most overlooked conditions of a property are family safety and security issues.
-There are many conditions of a home that most adults would not ever consider as a risk to children, such as non-tempered glass, mini-blinds, lead based paint, air quality hazards, fire escape routes, electrical shock hazards, garage doors, etc. I also address security issues such as exterior lighting and door locks.
+Some of the most overlooked conditions of a property are family safety and security issues.
+There are many conditions of a home that most adults would not ever consider as a risk to children, such as non-tempered glass, mini-blinds, lead based paint, air quality hazards, fire escape routes, electrical shock hazards, garage doors, improper railings at stairs or elevated decks, etc. I also address security issues such as exterior lighting and door locks.
 One of my objectives when I do a home inspection is to find the weak link in security, the easiest access of entry for a potential criminal and find solutions to minimize risk.

-Current homeowners: Often I do investigative inspections for existing homeowners.
-The most common reasons for these type of inspections are moisture / condensation problems, foundation settlement, cracking walls / ceilings, resolution of contractor disputes, and general consultation.
+I often do investigative inspections for existing homeowners.
+The most common reasons for these type of inspections are moisture / condensation problems, foundation settlement, cracking walls / ceilings, resolution of contractor disputes, warranty inspections, and general consultation.
 See Other TYPES of Inspections.